 The Dr. William M. Scholl Center for American History and Culture promotes research and teaching through the use of the Newberry’s rich collections in American history, literature, and culture.
 Scholl Center projects aim to unite innovative research in the humanities with a wide array of public humanities projects.
 Our programs include an annual series of seminars in cooperation with Chicago-area universities.
-These seminars include: American Art and Visual Culture; American Literature; Borderlands and Latino Studies; Early American History and Culture; History of Capitalism; Labor History; Women and Gender; and Urban History Dissertation Group.
+These seminars include: American Art and Visual Culture; American Literature; Borderlands and Latino/a Studies; History of Capitalism; Labor History; Women and Gender; and Urban History Dissertation Group.
 For more information about these seminars, as well as the 2014-2015 schedules for each, please visit our programs page.
 Each year, the seminar accepts proposals for papers from March until May 1.
 To propose a paper, please review each seminar’s proposal instructions and submit all materials via webform.

 Recent Scholl Center Projects and Publications illuminate American culture across a range of disciplinary fields.

 For more information on research in the Newberry’s collections, see American History and Culture.